 Players who are experienced at playing Battleship sometimes use a variation of the game, known as the Salvo variation.
 The basic rules remain the same with the following exceptions:

 - On the first round of the game, you call out five shots (guesses) and mark each shot with a white peg in your target grid.

-- After you've called out all five shots (a salvo), your opponent announces which ones were hits and which ships they hit.
+- After you have called out all five shots (a salvo), your opponent announces which ones were hits and which ships they hit.

 - For hits, change the white pegs on your target grid to red pegs.
-Simultaneously, your opponent will place red pegs in the holes of any ships that you hit.
+Meanwhile, your opponent will place red pegs in the holes of any enemy ships that you hit.